santosrai/code-jarvis/docs/n8n-pdb-integration.md

 2. **Response not displaying**
    - Ensure response is valid JSON
-   - Check that `responseText` field is present
+   - Check that `response` field is present
    - Verify webhook URL is correct

 3. **Agent not recognized**